 Appalachian is committed to introducing students to different cultures and teaching them how to live and interact in a global society.

-A 2.5 GPA is required for declaration.
+A 2.5 cumulative GPA is required for declaration, retention, and graduation.

 - Appalachian’s program requires a 200-hour undergraduate internship in nutrition and wellness before graduation.
 The internship gives students vastly more hands-on experience during their undergraduate education than other programs in the region.

 - This program is housed in the Department of Nutrition and Health Care Management.